zepingpan/zepingpan.github.io/_pages/about.md

 I’m thrilled to be a part of a vibrant community of scholars and professionals.
 If my research interests align with yours, or if you’re curious to explore collaborative opportunities, please feel free to get in touch.

-Thank you for visiting my site.
+Thank you for visiting my site,

-Best regards, Zeping Pan
+Zeping Pan

 <!--The code is already in, just name your picture `Zeping_pic.jpg` and put it in the `img/` folder.